 Parents/Guardians must sign to acknowledge the PIPEDA policy.

-Nomination forms are also available at, and completed forms may be
+Nomination forms are also available at, and completed forms may be returned to:

 - The Ontario Community Newspapers Association,